tomwillfixit/fbctf/README.md

 I'll fix this up over the weekend to make this a one-liner to run.

-The image is available in Dockerhub : thshaw/fbctf (The push is currently failing.
-One of the layers is 788mb and timing out.
-Will push tomorrow.)
+The image is available in Dockerhub : thshaw/fbctf

 ### Usage

+docker build -t fbctf .

+Login to setup DB manually for now :

-docker run -d -p 443:443 thshaw/fbctf
+docker run -it -p 443:443 --entrypoint /bin/bash fbctf

 ![browser](/screenshot.png)